Yemen tribesmen kill 18 Houthi fighters in ambush - residents

 A coalition of Arab countries led by Saudi Arabia, seeking to restore Hadi to power, has carried out over nine weeks of air strikes on Houthi fighters who have seized large parts of Yemen.

-The Houthis, members of a Shi'ite sect hailing from a Yemen's far north, seized the capital in September and fanned out southward, triggering the Arab military intervention.
+The Houthis, hailing from Yemen's far north, seized the capital in September and fanned out southward, triggering the Arab military intervention.

 They describe their spread as a revolution and a victory against corruption, but Sunni Muslim Gulf Arab states worry that they are a proxy for the influence of their regional Shi'ite rival Iran.